Nicolaslaslass/Nicolaslaslass/README.md

-### Hi there 👋
+# Hi there 👋 Welcome to ✨ Nicolas Laslas's /dev World ✨

-##This is my first repository, i had no idea about **mark down**, but i think is cool (?)
+## This is my first repository, i had no idea about *markdown* , but i think is cool (?)

-# 🌱 I'm currently learning GIT/GITHUB and Python for developments task on Odoo.
+ - 🌱 I'm currently learning GIT/GITHUB and Python for developments task on Odoo.
+ - 🔭 I’m currently working at M2MDATAGLOBAL, as Managment Control Coordinator
+ - 📫 How to reach me:contacto.laslas@gmail.com
 <!--
 **Nicolaslaslass/Nicolaslaslass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...